Sign In / Sign Out

 ASU’s orchestras provide high-level training for music majors and minors as well as opportunities for non-music majors to continue playing at the college level.

 The ASU orchestra program provides its members with intensive orchestral training and professional level artistic performance experience.
 Led by Jeffery Meyer, Director of Orchestras, the orchestras perform challenging and diverse repertoire chosen to help emerging professional musicians develop a wide range of skills and aptitudes.
 Rich concert programming offers audiences and the greater arts community opportunities to engage with major works of the orchestral canon as well as cutting-edge works of our time.
 Exploring the full creative range of today’s contemporary orchestral ensemble, the ASU Symphony Orchestra and ASU Chamber Orchestra seek to perform canonical works with technical excellence and artistry while also pushing musical boundaries through innovative multi-disciplinary collaborations.
-In 2016, the Philharmonia was added to the orchestral offerings at ASU and provides its members an engaging and vigorous foundational orchestral experience for both music and non-music majors.
+In 2016, the ASU Philharmonia was added to the orchestral offerings at ASU and provides its members an engaging and vigorous foundational orchestral experience for both music and non-music majors.

 Guest artists have included renowned faculty performers and other celebrated professional collaborators including: